Ballistic transport for limit-periodic Schr\"odinger operators in one dimension: Introduction

 For $p>0$ and suitably localized states $\varphi$, the moments are defined by

 and the transport exponents are

 measuring the growth of the moments in time on a power law scale.

-In the continuum setting, ballistic transport is often described as quadratic growth of the second moment for a dense set of suitably localized and regular initial states.
-For the operators we consider, this will follow from our main theorem.
-Namely, we show
+In the continuum setting, ballistic transport is often described as quadratic growth of the second moment for a dense set of suitably localized and regular initial states.\footnote{Ballistic upper bounds $\beta_{\varphi}^+(2)\leq 1$ are available in great generality in the continuum setting \cite{RadinSimon}.} For the operators we consider, this will follow from our main theorem.
+Namely, we find a $Q\psi\in L^2(\R)$ with

 for $\psi\ne 0$ in a subset of $L^2(\R)$ which contains the Schwartz functions.
-This condition is the strong form of ballistic transport referenced in the title; indeed, from \eqref{eq:10920}, one has
+This condition is the strong form of ballistic transport referenced in the abstract; indeed, from \eqref{eq:10920}, one has

 which in turn implies $\beta_{\psi}^\pm(2)=1$ for these $\psi$.

 There is a relationship between transport properties and the spectral theory for Schr\"odinger operators.
 More qualitatively, the connection between spectral type and transport is seen through the RAGE theorem \cite{Damanik,ReedSimon3}.
 More quantitative results illustrating this connection are also available.
 For example, it is known that Schr\"odinger operators with pure point spectrum satisfy